The Ultimate Guide to Extended Car Warranties

 Extended warranties can be a good idea.
 Some of the top benefits of an extended warranty include:

-- Save money on costly repairs covered under the contract.
+- Save money on costly repairs covered under the contract, like EV batteries.

 - It offers peace of mind and alleviates worrying about the cost of major repairs.